tidwall/rtree.c/README.md

 Change these to suit your needs, then modify the `rtree.h` file to match.

-## Algorithms

-This implementation is a custom [variant](https://github.com/tidwall/rtree#algorithms) of the original paper [R-TREES.
-A DYNAMIC INDEX STRUCTURE FOR SPATIAL SEARCHING](http://www-db.deis.unibo.it/courses/SI-LS/papers/Gut84.pdf).
-It was originally designed for [Tile38](https://github.com/tidwall/tile38) and is highly optimized.

 ## Testing and benchmarks

 The `tests.c` file contains tests and benchmarks.